 Fraw took this advice to heart.
 "Let's go Amuro." she said, taking the Gundam pilot by the arm and leading him away as well.

 Wide.
 The world before her was so wide.
 From the openness of the sky to the vastness of the surrounding landscape to the sheer abundance of energy, whether be it generated from plant, animal or human, that filled her senses; all far beyond the capacity of a mere space colony or similar construct.
 Awesome in its beauty, terrifying in its scope, seemingly infinite as the Void itself.
 Even the artificial, soulless constructs of Jericho II's largest metropolis, which in itself wasn't as large as most others she had visited, could not take away from the power that she was feeling now.
 Some would call it God, others would call it Nature.
-Sleggar, likely referring to some long forgotten "movie" from the AD era, had labeled it the Force.
+For herself however, it was simply Life.

 Even the vast number of aromas she picked up seemed to be filled with life as well, much to her inner delight.
 Where she came from, smell was a particularly integral part of society and culture, as the birthing practices of her race ensured each member held a highly enhanced olfactory sense.
 As such, Sayla was quite capable of detecting individualized scents, hundreds of them at a time even, things that the people around her could never dream of.
 This in turn gave her a unique perspective that few outsiders could understand.
 The primary scent that she was picking up now, even among the vast myriad generated by her environment, was perspiration; everyone was hard at work now so that they could party tomorrow, whether be it their normal jobs or the preparations.
 Penetrating past that wall, she detected an even larger line: heat, cooking food, brewing alcohol, assorted flowers and perfumes, as well as a fair amount of sugar and other "sweets" mixed with dairy and breading.
 All the traditional scents of a party in the making.